Skip to main content

 Actions Taken by Cisco Meraki

-In order to prevent an undesirable behavior when wireless clients that are configured to trust on the old QuoVadis CA will not be able to connect certain MRs using the new certificates signed by IdenTrust Commercial Root CA 1 and prevent the creation of networks where MR access points have “mixed” TLS certificates (some signed by the new IdenTrust Commercial Root CA 1 and some still signed by the old QuoVadis Root CA 2), all MR access points connected to the Meraki cloud have been forced to update their certificates to the one signed by the new CA - IdenTrust Commercial Root CA 1 - as of March 31, 2021.
+When wireless clients that trust the old QuoVadis CA try to connect to MRs that use new certificates signed by IdenTrust Commercial Root CA 1, they will encounter problems.
+First, they will not be able to connect to the APs that have the new certificates signed by IdenTrust, and second, they can cause the wireless network to have 'mixed' TLS certificates (some APs using certificates from the new IdenTrust Commercial Root CA 1 while others are still using the old QuoVadis Root CA 2).
+To prevent this, all MR access points connected to the Meraki cloud have been forced to update their certificates to the one signed by the new CA - IdenTrust Commercial Root CA 1 - as of March 31, 2021.

 Meraki dashboard administrators of the networks affected by this change will be notified by the banners in the Meraki dashboard as well as by email.